Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Verde Canyon Railroad is an awesome way to enjoy Sedona’s history and nature at the same time

-Undoubtedly the coolest and most unique way to see Sedona is on a refurbished antique railway car on the Verde Canyon Railroad.
+The coolest and most unique way to see Sedona is undoubtedly on a refurbished antique railway car on the Verde Canyon Railroad.

 👉 Read Next: Best Things to Do in Phoenix